Wednesday, October 30, 2019

 **Anniversary dinner was take-out from Chicken Express - a very low key affair!**

-We split a burger, a chicken sammich, and some onion rings at Bill's Burgers for lunch. {We didn't even fight over the last one} This place is not full of ambience, but the food is hot and fresh and they do have some of the best onion rings I've ever had!
+We split a burger, a chicken sammich, and some onion rings at Bill's Burgers for lunch.
+This place is not full of ambience, but the food is hot and fresh and they do have some of the best onion rings I've ever had!
 Afterwards we stopped by Wedding Oak on the square in beautiful downtown Burnet and enjoyed the view, the a/c, and the wine from the members only lounge.

 Gina